tonzyl/barebones_micropub_client/README.md

 The post information is submitted to the endpoint in JSON, using file_get_contents

 It requires getting a bearer token which is not handled in this script.
-Get one manually for your endpoint from https://www.jvt.me/posts/2021/03/06/tokens-pls/
+Get one manually for your endpoint through the back-end of your CMS (e.g. WordPress with the IndieWeb micropub plugin, or from https://www.jvt.me/posts/2021/03/06/tokens-pls/